Four Tips for Buying an Energy-Efficient Dishwasher

-A dishwasher with an no-heat drying feature allows you to turn off the heating element and, instead, uses fans to suck in room temperature air from outside the dishwasher and blow it across the dishes to dry them.
-And the best part is that you wont scald your hands trying to empty a dishwasher thats just finished drying your dishes.
+A dishwasher with a no-heat drying feature allows you to turn off the heating element and, instead, uses fans to suck in room temperature air from outside the dishwasher and blow it across the dishes to dry them.
+And the best part is that you won’t scald your hands trying to empty a dishwasher that’s just finished drying your dishes.

 American Council for an Energy-Efficient Economy website, Consumer Resources: Dishwashing.